cgat-developers/ruffus/doc/tutorials/new_tutorial/introduction.rst

 ==============================================================================

     *Ruffus* is designed for data moving through a computational pipeline as a series of files.

+    It is also possible to use *Ruffus* pipelines without using intermediate data files but for your first efforts, it is probably best not to subvert its canonical design.

     The first thing when designing a new *Ruffus* pipeline is to sketch out the set of file names for the pipeline on paper: